Your clients experience it as a full 24/7 ops team. Behind the scenes, it is just me handling everything.

-You built a client base.
+You built your client base.
 You sharpened your stack.
-You're doing the work you're genuinely good at : building things.
+You're doing the work you're actually paid to be good at: building.

 I'm Jimmy.
 I was a freelance web developer.
 I was decent at it.
 But I was better at the infrastructure side : the servers, the security configs, the 3AM incident responses that most developers tolerate rather than enjoy.